Distributed Mean-Field Density Estimation for Large-Scale Systems: Distributed density estimation

+where $K_i(t)=\frac{1}{h^n}K\big(\frac{1}{h}(x-X_t^i)\big)$ is a kernel density function centered at position $X_t^i$.
+We view $z_i(t)$ as the local observation made by the $i$-th agent.
 The challenge of distributed density estimation lies in that each agent alone does not have any meaningful observation of the unknown density $p(t)$, because its local observation $z_i(t)$ is simply a kernel centered at position $X_t^i$, which conveys no information about $p(t)$.